 The treatment is painless, although you may experience a sensation of pressure in your ears, very similar to the sensation you feel in an airplane while descending.
 During your treatment, you can sleep, watch TV, listen to music or relax.

-Each of our four Texas clinic locations has state of the art equipment, skilled wound care specialists, and a comfortable atmosphere.
-At R3 Wound Care & Hyperbarics, our primary function is wound care treatment, and we are independent of any hospital.
+Each of our eight Texas clinic locations located in the Dallas – Fort Worth, San Antonio and Houston areas, has state of the art equipment, skilled wound care specialists, and a comfortable atmosphere.
+At R3 Wound Care & Hyperbarics, our primary focus is wound care treatment, and we are independent of any hospital.
 You don’t even need a referral from a doctor to make an appointment or receive treatment.